ctavolazzi/treasuretavernhq-web/work_efforts/active/202504091400_footer_component.md

   - Proper spacing and responsive behavior
 - The footer now appears on all pages of the site
 - Work effort marked as completed

+### Updates
+- 2025-04-10: Removed "Create Account" link from the footer to simplify navigation options